(Listed in alphabetical order)

 Tea & Tots North Ayrshire

-A friendly and free group for all parents with a child under 3, as well as pregnant mums.
+A friendly and free group for all families of little ones under 5, as well as pregnant mums.
 Weekly family walk on Thursdays at 11am in Eglinton Park.
 Meet at horse statue at entrance to Visitor Centre.
 Find out more via their Facebook page.

 The Real Sunday Club